MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML VI - Performance Evaluation.md

 >$Bias^2=(E[h(x)] - f(x))^2$ where $E[h(x)]$ is the expected value (mean) of the hypotesis $h(x)$

-For instance, bias could be due to the assumption that the real function is linear.
+For instance, ==bias in the model== could be due to the assumption that the real function is linear.

 ![](./static/ML/bias1.png)

-The ==main causes for bias are==:
+The ==main causes for bias in the data are==:
 - ==sample bias==: collected data is not representative, e.g. face recognition algorithm trained with white people faces only
 - ==exclusion bias==: relevant features are excluded
 - ==prejudice bias==: the data represented in the model is influenced by prejudice